 In this 'What is an IP Address' tutorial, you understood the IP addresses and their importance in accessing an internet connection.
 You also understood the path through which the systems are assigned IP addresses with how the ISPs use IP address pools to assign IP addresses according to the client's requirement.

 Then, you learned about the two main functions of an IP address over the network, which were identifying the system and locating the system on the network from the article on what is an IP address.
-If you want to further increase your knowledge about the topic and also build up a successful career out of it, then you can refer to Simplilearn’s Cyber Security Expert course, to begin with.
+If you want to further increase your knowledge about the topic and also build up a successful career out of it, then you can refer to Simplilearn’s Advanced Executive Program In Cyber Security course, to begin with.

 Do you have any questions related to this tutorial on what is an IP address?
 If yes, feel free to mention them in the comments section at the bottom of this page.
 Our team will help you solve your queries ASAP.